 After David's death, priests took hold of this psalm and added the following verses, favorable to their views.

-Do good in Thy good pleasure unto Zion; Build thou the
+Do good in Thy good pleasure unto Zion; Build thou the walls of Jerusalem.

 Then wilt thou delight in the sacrifices of righteousness, in burnt-offering

 and whole burnt-offerings; Then wilt they offer bullocks upon Thine altar.